One of the reasons I love Alley is because they provide opportunities for you to attend incredible conferences like RenderATL.

-In mid-September, the Alley team headed to Austin, Texas, for the annual conference of the Online News Association.
+In mid-September, the Alley team headed to Austin, Texas, for the annual conference of the Online News Association, also known as ONA 2018.
 More than 2,700 publishers, editors, journalists, and technologists took over the JW Marriott Austin downtown, and we were glad to be a part of it.
 It was incredibly gratifying to walk into the lobby of the hotel and almost immediately see clients, colleagues from the ONA national organization and ONA Local meetups, friends we’d made at past ONA conferences, and speakers and co-presenters from past events.

 After a number of jokes about our CEO Austin Smith being “lost in Austin” (more because the linguistics amused us than anything else), we settled down to setting up our booth in the Midway, the section of the conference dedicated to showing off the latest and greatest innovations at the intersection of technology and news.
 We brought out some new swag, including some rocket-ship stickers that were a big hit.

 We had a great time meeting tons of new friends and seeing familiar faces, many of whom stopped by for our Speakeasy Cocktail Hour on Friday afternoon.
 Guests enjoyed our two signature drinks, the Dark and Stormy Daniels and the Mar-A-Lago margarita.
 We had a packed house for the event and were pretty pleased by how it brought everyone together — and facilitated interesting conversations.